 Looking for an all-inclusive attraction pass?
 With CityPASS, you can save 44% on San Francisco’s Muni and Cable Car rides plus admission to the 4 best attractions!

-The antique and vintage shops in the North Beach neighborhood are not as funky as those in Haight-Ashbury but are still well worth a visit for those looking for unique finds.
+The niche stores and antique/vintage shops in the North Beach neighborhood are not as funky as those in Haight-Ashbury, but are still well worth a visit for those looking for unique finds.

-Go on a Chinatown and North Beach Night Walking Tour
+Go on a food tour of Chinatown and North Beach

 Grab a coffee at Caffe Trieste